ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 ---
-sidebar_label: Other approaches
-sidebar_position: 80
-title: Other approaches
+title: Other JSON approaches
-slug: /en/integrations/data-formats/json/other_approaches
+slug: /en/integrations/data-formats/json/other-approaches
 description: Other approaches to modeling JSON
-keywords: [json, clickhouse, inserting, loading, formats]
+keywords: [json, formats]
 ---

 # Other approaches to modeling JSON